Chaitanya4/MeetDocs/README.md

 # MeetDocs
 A meeting website that allows you to take voice notes and write text messages and convey them to others.

+Additional Note: Run this website in google chrome to avoid any issue.

 Download or clone the repository.
 Run the index.html